The Bankrate promise

 In 2016, I was desperately in need of a vacation.
 My freelance career was growing, but I didn’t have the kind of cash flow that would allow me to book the trip I wanted to take.

 So I decided to fund my vacation — a week-long music, comedy and tabletop gaming cruise — by applying for the Discover it® Cash Back card.
-I was accepted within minutes, and as soon as my brand-new credit card arrived in the mail, I used it to book my cruise.
+Discover approved my application within minutes and as soon as my new credit card arrived in the mail, I used it to book my cruise.

-Why did I put a $2,535 cruise booking on a credit card?
-Because the Discover it Cash Back card comes with 14 months of 0 percent intro APR on purchases and balance transfers (11.99 percent to 22.99 percent variable APR thereafter).
-If you’re in a situation where you need to make a big purchase but don’t quite have enough cash to cover it, a 0 percent intro APR card can allow you to make your purchase and pay off your balance before it starts to accrue interest.
+Why did I put a $2,535 cruise ticket on a credit card?
+Because Discover it Cash Back was a good option thanks to a nice intro APR offer.
+Today, it comes with 15 months of a 0 percent intro APR on purchases and balance transfers (17.24 percent to 28.24 percent variable APR thereafter).
+If you’re in a situation where you want to make a big purchase but don’t quite have enough cash to cover it (or would rather cushion the blow by splitting up payments), a 0 percent intro APR card can allow you to make your purchase and pay off your balance before it starts to accrue interest.

-Using a 0% intro APR card to fund a large purchase
+Using an intro APR card to fund a large purchase

 Making the most of a card after the intro APR period

-Right now, I use the Capital One Quicksilver Cash Rewards Credit Card for the majority of my day-to-day spending since I like the simplicity of a flat-rate cash back card that gives me 1.5 percent cash back on every purchase.
+I usually use the Capital One Quicksilver Cash Rewards Credit Card for the majority of my day-to-day spending since I like the simplicity of a card that gives me 1.5 percent cash back on every purchase.

 But that doesn’t mean the Discover it card never makes it out of my wallet.
 I use my Discover card for purchases that I make with my partner, and the credit card bill gets paid out of a joint bank account.
-It’s a good way of designating “yours, mine and ours” spending — and for us, it’s an excellent way of earning 5 percent cash back on bonus categories like restaurants and Amazon.com, since that’s where a lot of the “ours” spending is going these days.
+It’s a good way of designating “yours, mine and ours” spending — and for us, it’s an excellent way of earning cash back on bonus categories like restaurants and others since that’s where a lot of the “ours” spending is going these days.

 Taking advantage of the Discover it Cash Back’s unique rewards structure

-There’s more to the Discover it Cash Back card than 14 months of 0 percent intro APR on purchases and balance transfers — a lot more.
+There’s more to the Discover it Cash Back card than its intro APR on purchases and balance transfers — a lot more.

 The Discover it Cash Back card has a great cash back rewards structure.
-Cardholders can earn 5 percent cash back on select spending categories that rotate every quarter (after activation), for up to $1,500 in purchases per quarter, then it’s 1 percent.
-This works out to $75 in cash back per quarter if you maximize your rotating cash back categories.
+Cardholders who activate earn 5 percent cash back on up to $1,500 spent on purchases in quarterly rotating categories, then 1 percent.
+This works out to $300 in cash back each year if you maximize your rotating cash back categories each quarter.

 Other 0% intro APR cards to consider

-If you’re thinking about using a 0 percent intro APR credit card to book a cruise or make a similarly large purchase, you might want to consider the Citi® Diamond Preferred® Card.
-The Citi Diamond Preferred Card is currently offering 18 months of 0 percent intro APR on both purchases and balance transfers (13.74 percent to 23.74 percent variable APR thereafter) — making it one of the best zero interest cards on the market.
-Balance transfers must be completed within 4 months of account opening.
+If you’re thinking about using a 0 percent intro APR credit card to book a cruise or make a large purchase, you might also want to consider the Citi® Diamond Preferred® Card.
+The Citi Diamond Preferred Card is currently offering a 0 percent intro APR for 12 months on purchases and 21 months on balance transfers (18.24 percent to 28.99 percent variable APR thereafter) — making it one of the best 0 percent interest cards on the market for balance transfers.
+Balance transfers must be completed within four months of account opening.

-Unfortunately, the Citi Diamond Preferred Card doesn’t offer any rewards on purchases—which means that if you want to use a zero-interest credit card offer to fund a vacation while also earning cash back, points or miles on your trip, you’re going to have to look into some other options.
+Unfortunately, the Citi Diamond Preferred Card doesn’t offer any rewards on purchases, which means that if you want to use a zero-interest credit card offer to fund a vacation while also earning rewards, you’re going to have to look into some other options.

-The Chase Freedom Unlimited® card, for example, offers 0 percent intro APR on purchases for 15 months— as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2022), 5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, 3 percent cash back on dining and drugstores and 1.5 percent cash back on all other purchases.
+The Chase Freedom Unlimited®*, for example, offers a 0 percent intro APR on purchases and balance transfers for 15 months (20.49 percent to 29.24 percent variable thereafter) — as well as 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent back on Lyft purchases (through March 2025), 3 percent back on dining and drugstore purchases and 1.5 percent back on all other purchases.